erictt/computer-science-learning/computational-thinking/lecture-2-powerset.md

                 #   indices[2] can be one of [2,3,4],
                 #   indices[1] can be one of [1,2,3],
                 #   indices[0] can be one of [0,1,2],
-                # and the gap of every index is n-r, like here is 5-3=2
+                # and the range of every index is n-r, like this sample uses: 5-3=2
                 # then
                 #   indices[2] < 2+2 = i+2 = i+n-r,
                 #   indices[1] < 1+2 = i+2 = i+n-r,